Roman Mertslin

-Roman Viktorovich Mertslin (October 17, 1903, Saratov — February 11, 1971, Saratov) — a Soviet chemist, a Doctor of Chemical Sciences, a vice-rector for scientific studies (1940–1941, 1946–1950), a rector (1941–1945) of Molotov (Perm) University, a rector (1950–1965) of Saratov Chernyshevsky State University.
+Roman Viktorovich Mertslin (Роман Викторович Мерцлин; 17 October 1903 – 11 February 1971) was a Soviet chemist, a Doctor of Chemical Sciences, a vice-rector for scientific studies (1940–1941, 1946–1950), a rector (1941–1945) of Molotov (Perm) University, a rector (1950–1965) of Saratov Chernyshevsky State University.
 He founded the scientific school of physical and chemical analysis, heterogeneous equilibria and developed the method of isothermal cross sections.

 Biography

 In 1924, Mertslin graduated from the Department of Physics and Mathematics of Saratov Chernyshevsky State University.
 He taught Chemistry at the Timiryazev Agricultural College in Saratov Oblast.

 In 1928, he got the position of Senior Analytical Chemist at the Rubezhansky Chemical Plant in Donbass.
 Since 1929, he was an Assistant of the Head of the Laboratory of the Alapaevsk Metallurgical Plant in Sverdlovsk Region.

 From 1929 to 1932, Mertslin worked as a lecturer of the Perm Institute of Chemical Technology and at the Department of Physical Chemistry of Perm University.

 From 1932 to 1935, he was away on assignment at the NBC Protection Military Academy.

 In 1935, he became a professor and the Head of the Department of Inorganic Chemistry at Perm University.
 He was the Head of the Department til 1950 (before returning to Saratov).